 Hydraulic Fracturing Chemicals; Chemical Information Reporting under TSCA section 8(a) and Health and Safety data Reporting under TSCA section 8(d) (RIN 2070-AJ93; 40 CFR 712 and 716).
 The recent Unified Agenda indicated that the EPA is considering plans to initiate a proposed rulemaking under TSCA sections 8 (a) & (d) to obtain data on chemical substances and mixtures used in hydraulic fracturing.
 Although the EPA granted the petitioners' request to initiate a rulemaking, the agency is not committing to a specific outcome.
 EPA tends to first develop an ANPRM and initiate a stakeholder process to provide input on the design and scope of the TSCA reporting requirements that would be included in a proposed rule.
-The most recent Unified Agenda has indicated that an ANPRM was planned for June 2014.
+The most recent Unified Agenda indicates the next action as "undetermined".